tpai/wrap-pwa-html-webpack-plugin/README.md

 ]
 ```

-Service worker file will automatically generate, you could modify any of it but variable definitions at the top.
+Service worker file will automatically generate, you could modify any lines of it but variable definitions.

 ```
 // Plugin will automatically generate cache name and asset file name